Creative Aging’s November 30th meeting at Eastern New Mexico University – Ruidoso

 return the call after the message is recorded.

-Computer scammers are now attempting to access computers by flashing messages that you
+Computer scammers are now attempting to access computers by flashing messages that your

 computer has been attacked and you need to click on a link on the screen to repair it.
 Do not